-Other substances of concern are sulfur dioxide (SO2), particulate matter, and hydrogen sulfide (H2S) that are also found in the vicinity of wells (See LWVPA Study Guide #2).
+Other substances of concern are sulfur dioxide (SO2), particulate matter, and hydrogen sulfide (H_2S) that are also found in the vicinity of wells (See LWVPA Study Guide #2).

 Air contamination from fracking has been found to affect infants and children.
 The New York Times' Drilling Down series described a hospital system in Texas which reported a high incidence of asthma among young children in counties with some of the heaviest drilling (Urbina, 2011).
-Geisinger Health System data on asthma incidence has also been analyzed and will be reported in the future.
+Geisinger Health System data analysis of 35,508 patients ages 5-90 showed that asthma patients in homes near wells with the most production activity were more likely to experience attacks than those in homes near the least amount of activity (Rasmussen et al. 2016).
+An analysis of the scientific literature published in 2016 (Webb et al.) documents the effects of air pollution on the respiratory health of infants and children.
+It suggests health impacts of unconventional natural gas development, such as asthma and school absences, from exposure to ozone, benzene, silica dust and other pollutants associated with UNGD.